linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 #### Mobile Network

-1. Plug the mobile netowrk card to the USB port.
+1. Plug the mobile network card to the USB port.
 2. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
 3. The system will auto connect to the network based on the mobile network card and operator info.
 4. Click on **Mobile Network** to view the detailed settings info.